shraddha-gawde/reachInbox-assignment/README.md

 ## Server
 The assignment is to build a tool that will parse and check the emails in a Google and Outlook email ID, and respond to the e-mails based on the context using AI.
 Use BullMQ as the tasks scheduler This is a server-based application built with Node.js and Express.
-It uses various packages such as `nodemailer` for sending emails, `openai` for AI functionalities, `googleapis` for Google APIs, and `axios` for HTTP requests and `bullMQ` to process queues.
+It uses various packages such as  `openai` for AI functionalities, `googleapis` for Google APIs, and `axios` for HTTP requests and `bullMQ` to process queues.
 ![image](https://github.com/shraddha-gawde/reachInbox-assignment/assets/101090200/0237adc4-c817-4d79-9b09-fc0b27f34e6e)

 ## deployed links :